pulumi/docs/content/blog/deploy-kubernetes-and-apps-with-go/index.md

 // Initialize config
 conf := config.New(ctx, "")

-// Minikube does not implement services of type `LoadBalancer`; require the user to specify if we're
+// Minikube does not implement services of type `LoadBalancer` so
+// require the user to specify if we're running on minikube.
+If so,
-// running on minikube, and if so, create only services of type ClusterIP. isMinikube := conf.GetBool("isMinikube")
+// create only services of type ClusterIP. isMinikube := conf.GetBool("isMinikube")

 // Redis leader Deployment + Service